appscode/blog/content/post/kubedb-v2024.1.31/index.md

 #### supported versions
 `28.0.1` and `25.0.0`

-# FerretDB
+## FerretDB

 This release extends to supporting **FerretDB**, an open-source proxy that translates MongoDB wire protocol queries to SQL, with PostgreSQL or SQLite as the database engine.
 FerretDB was founded to become the true open-source alternative to MongoDB, making it the go-to choice for most MongoDB users looking for an open-source alternative to MongoDB.
 With FerretDB, users can run the same MongoDB protocol queries without needing to learn a new language or command.

-Currently KubeDB only supports Postgres backend as database engine for FerretDB.
+Currently KubeDB supports Postgres backend as database engine for FerretDB.
 Users can use its own Postgres or let KubeDB create and manage backend engine with KubeDB native Postgres.
 This release includes support for provisioning and monitoring with prometheus and grafana dashboards.

 Here's a sample manifest to provision FerretDB with User provided backend